 Department heads or CFOs are busy individuals who may not have the time to dig through reports to make sense of your analysis.
 Analyzing the data is the difficult part, but creating presentable reports is time consuming and necessary to win the stakeholder buy-in.
 Technology once again comes in handy in communicating information to stakeholders or senior level management.
 Automated dashboards and standard reports help individuals to efficiently recreate uniform professional reports.

 Providers offering both, specific procurement consulting services and technology suites, are rare.
 Hence, it is understandable that currently there are limited products in the market that offer a hybrid mix of technology capabilities and consulting service expertise.
 Functional expertise is imperative for exhaustive analysis.
 Domain expertise and accumulated experience have formulated the GEP insight on sourceable spend per category, the order of sourcing and volume of potential savings that can be achieved.
-With this knowledge and category expertise, consultants are able to draw up sourcing plans, and devise strategies, delineating for an enterprise-wide, customized opportunity assessment.
+With this knowledge and category expertise, supported by in-depth spend analysis, consultants are able to draw up sourcing plans, and devise strategies, delineating for an enterprise-wide, customized opportunity assessment.
 This is essentially the missing link in a comprehensive spend analysis process.
 With that valuable expertise embedded into a technology suite, a unified technology suite can execute the entire spend analysis, from extracting data to providing intelligent assessment and opportunities to save and project savings more accurately.

 With the philosophy of marrying Technology and Consulting, GEP is able to take advantage of its accumulated functional expertise and integrate the knowledge into our very own Technology suite.
 GEP's business model focuses around client delight.
 By interacting day-to-day with our clients, we know what our clients need and want.
 With the incorporation of category expertise into our highly automated spend analysis tool, we answer our clients' needs and present them with a mechanism to efficiently conduct their spend analysis.